Stridsvagn69420/aegis-dns/README.md

 They're packed into a single project, because a recursive DNS server needs to have some kind of resolution implemented anyway.
 So it's a single application where switching between a standalone DNS server and stub resolver for Linux is just a matter of configuration.

+However, this repo has a monorepo-ish structure. `aegis-dns` only does the DNS server.
+It does not contain any web dashboard whatsoever, just an IPC interface (probably UDS/Named Pipe) to access detailed runtime data.
+In the future, a second project will exist in this repo to create a web dashboard similar to Pi-Hole's or AdGuard's.

 ## DNS-Server
 A simple overview of what Aegis will listen on and how it will be composed: